 10: HER EUROVISION SONG ‘MONSTERS’ PERFORMED IN 34 DIFFERENT LANGUAGES

 And so here we are.
 Next month, Saara finally represents her native Finland at the Eurovision Song Contest, with the best song that Finland has sent to the contest in a very long time.
 ‘Monsters’ is already a huge fan favourite, and whatever happens in May, our Saara is already milking the opportunity for all it’s worth.
-At the end of April she performs a headline show in London, and later that week will release her debut international album, ‘Wild Wild Wonderland’.
-This week however, as if to take a break from all of the plans around May’s pyrotechnics, lazers, costumes, wind machines (ok, this is mainly just us daydreaming here), Saara released a video to take it all back to where it started.
+At the end of April she performed a headline show in London, and last week also saw the release her debut international album, ‘Wild Wild Wonderland’ – an incredible record, check it out in full here.
+Also this month, as if to take a break from all of the plans around May’s pyrotechnics, lazers, costumes, wind machines (ok, this is mainly just us daydreaming here), Saara released a video to take it all back to where it started.
 Her, sat at a piano, to perform a song that she had co-written.
 Here she is singing her Eurovision song ‘Monsters’, in 34 languages – all of the languages of the 43 countries competing in Eurovision this year.
 An enormously impressive, truly breathtaking performance that reminds us of how much of a talented artist she really is.
 She’s worked tirelessly to get to this point today, and we’re fully behind her for a win in Lisbon.
 And everything beyond!